buraksezer/olric/README.md

 ### Eviction

-OlricDB only implements TTL eviction policy.
+Olric only implements TTL eviction policy.
 It shares the same algorithm with [Redis](https://redis.io/commands/expire#appendix-redis-expires):

 > Periodically Redis tests a few keys at random among keys with an expire set.
 All the keys that are already expired are deleted from the keyspace.
 >